Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * every Dn number may be used only once
 * different drive numbers may not point to the same Dn
 * the order of the elements is not important

+Example:
+* 4C2 means, drive number 4 from config.g with letter C is assigned to D2 .
+An example for CNC 5 axis AC table/table configuration.

 **B"orientationType=zaxis|no|full"**
 The parameter defines how the robot shall behave in respect to orientation information.
 It can not change the physical properties of the robot, i. e. the setting will fail if the printer doesn't support the required mode.
 E. g. a cartesian printer cannot change orientation, so setting to full makes no sense.